 These types of things can’t happen in American sports, because the only way into a bigger league is essentially to write a check.
 Likewise, in the US, the bottom of the standings have no interest at all.
 For example, an NBA team will often throw the rest of their season (known as “tanking”) to get a better draft pick.
 Ask yourself: What would be more interesting as an NBA fan at the end of the season: watching your team tank completely and hope for a good player to come out of it, or see your team fight for its life, so you don’t have to watch them play Fort Wayne next year?

 Premier League Promotion?

 There isn’t promotion from the Premier League, but they do have something to compete for beyond the league championship.

-The top six or seven teams teams go into the next season’s European competitions, the Champions League and the Europa League.
+The top six or seven teams teams go into the next season’s European competitions, the UEFA Champions League, the UEFA Europa League, and the UEFA Europa Conference League.
 Here’s more on European qualification from the Premier League.